bcinarli/frontend-horror/js/freaky-controls.md

 ## Freaky Controls
-These samples are a collection of interestingly wrong-way implemented controls which were really used in production as some point!
+These samples are a collection of extremely wrong-way implemented controls which were really used in production as some point!

-### If `false` then `true`!
+### If it is `false` then it is `true`!
 The case was, allowing only numeric values in an input.
-The implementation checks the value but returns false if the value is numeric (O.o)
+The function checks the value, then returns __false__ _if the value is numeric_ (O.o)

 #### How it was?
 ```javascript